dehydratedpotato/LegacyPreferences/README.md

 - The app icon used by Legacy System Preferences was designed by Apple, not I, and belongs to the native System Preferences/Settings app.
 - The classic preference panes used by this app ([these](https://drive.google.com/drive/folders/1XXXov0TvGNJbwaqKJWsqp0x2cYOKh099?usp=share_link)) were written and licensed by Apple, not I, and were ripped from a previous release of MacOS.

-If *any* preference pane (3rd party or from old macOS) via this app decides to wig out and bricks your machine or nukes your filesystem, don't blame me for the catastrophe.
+If *any* preference pane (3rd party or from old macOS) contained by this app decides to wig out and bricks your machine or nukes your filesystem, don't blame me for the catastrophe.
 This project is very much a jank experiment. **You've been warned!!!**

 ___